pk-aduyaw/Customer_Churn_Classification_Project/README.md

 <h2>Results & Insights</h2>

 The GradientBoosting classifier was the best-performing model after the modeling and hyperparameter processes and was used to predict the outcome for the test data.
+The number of churned customers predicted by our model was 591 while no-churn customers were 1409.
+The company must reach out to the 591 customers predicted by the model and put measures in place to prevent them from churning.
+This is very important since it will help maximize revenue for the subsequent financial year.

 <h2>Reference</h2>